Exact and Approximate Counting of Database Repairs: Exact Counting

 \subsection{The Tractable Side}

 We are now ready to discuss the tractable side of the dichotomy stated in Theorem~\ref{the:fds-dichotomy-rfreq}.
-We start by introducing the central notion of safety for a SJFCQ $Q$ w.r.t.~a set $\dep$ of FDs with an LHS chain, inspired by a similar notion for the case of primary keys from~\cite{MaWi13}.
+In particular, we show that safety ensures that the relative frequency can be computed in polynomial time: